 - Problem sets will be due approximately biweekly.
-I'll post problems on the website, typically at least a week in advance.
+I will post problems on the website at least a week in advance.
+I will give individual written feedback, although I may not grade every problem I assign.
 Most of the problems will be from Hatcher's textbook.
 You are encouraged to collaborate with other students, but you must write up the problems by yourself and acknowledge all collaborators.
+You should not consult outside sources such as the Internet.
 You must submit typed solutions, preferably using LaTeX (it is OK to draw figures by hand).
 Late homework will not be accepted.
-Homework is worth 60% of your final grade. - The final exam is scheduled for Monday, May 16, 10:30-1:00.
+Homework is worth 60% of your final grade. - The final exam is scheduled for Wednesday, May 14, 10:30-1:00.
 The exam is worth 40% of your final grade.